Azure/dfs-namespace-cluster-examples/dfs-namespace-cluster-example.md

+If you want to know more about solution ideas for DFS Cluster on Azure, check [this article](https://learn.microsoft.com/azure/architecture/solution-ideas/articles/dfs-failover-cluster-vms).

 ## Example of implementation

 The below example covers some settings for a DFS-N root consolidation scenario where there’s a requirement of maintaining UNC paths while migrating to Azure.
 (E.g. \\\oldserver\folder1 must be kept)